Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/upgrade/gateway.md

     TEST SUITE: None
     ```

-    When you pass `--wait` to `helm upgrade`, you can ensure that the command only returns when the rollout finishes successfully.
+    Pass `--wait` to `helm upgrade` to ensure that the command only returns when the rollout finishes successfully.

 1. Verify the upgrade by checking the version of {{ site.base_gateway }} Deployment running in your cluster.